-New cardholders can earn 20,000 bonus points, worth up to $200 cash back, after spending $1,500 in the first three months of account opening.
+New cardholders can earn 20,000 bonus points, worth up to $200 in gift cards at thankyou.com, after spending $1,500 in the first three months of account opening.

 Like the higher-end Capital One® Venture® Rewards Credit Card, this version earns miles (just 1.25 per dollar compared to 2 with the Venture) that can be redeemed for gift cards and a variety of travel purchases–flights and hotels, but also things like train tickets and taxi rides.
 You can also convert them into frequent-flier miles with 13 airlines, including Air Canada and JetBlue, or points with two hotel chains, Wyndham and Accor.

 Right now, new applicants can earn 20,000 bonus miles (worth $200 toward travel) after spending $1,000 within the first three months.
 If you’re redeeming for bookings through Capital One Travel (the card’s travel portal) or toward travel purchases you make with your card elsewhere, miles are worth one cent apiece, which is a pretty good rate of return.
 (Redeeming miles for cash back toward other charges only nets you a half-cent apiece in value.)
 This card also stands out since it doesn’t charge foreign transaction fees, which is still unusual among cards with no annual fee.